sindresorhus/open/readme.md

 Type: `string[]`\
 Default: `[]`

+Arguments passed to the app.

-The `arguments` are app dependent.
+These arguments are app dependent.
 Check the app's documentation for what arguments it accepts.

 ## Related